 The difference between an average operator and the best online poker site and a great one cannot be overstated.
 The best online poker sites attract the most traffic, which in turn means more people to play against, more tables to choose from and bigger tournaments to play in.

 Safety, traffic and software are the three key criteria to consider when comparing real money poker sites.
 Safety should be fairly self-explanatory.
 There’s no need to play at legal online poker sites with mysterious management and questionable licensing credentials when there are so many safe options out there.

 Reputation plays into safety as well.
 Stick with safe poker websites that are known for processing withdrawals in a timely manner.
 We also recommend avoiding internet poker rooms that have had major security breaches in the past and operators that have had problems paying winners.

 Traffic refers to the average numbers of poker players seated at real money tables at a poker site.
 It’s easier to find open tables at a wider range of stakes at busier poker sites.
 The tournaments are bigger and payouts are more lucrative.
 And on top of all that, popular online poker sites tend to be safe and financially stable.

 Quality poker software also makes a big difference, not just in a general aesthetic sense, but also in terms of being able to effectively launch multiple tables, find soft games and adjust various setting such as four-color decks that make it easier to follow the action at the table.

-Moving beyond the three key factors distinguishing the best online poker sites: signup bonuses, VIP programs, deposit methods, customer support, and more.
+Moving beyond the three key factors distinguishing the best online poker sites for real money players: signup bonuses, VIP programs, deposit methods, customer support, and more.
 The remainder of this page will take a deep dive into all the critical components of a quality poker site and hopefully instill in every reader a strong sense of what to look for and what to avoid when looking for the best online poker site.

 How We Rank The Best Poker Websites